pzczxs/NaiveBayes/README.md

 3. References
 ===========
 [1]	George H. John and Pat Langley, 1995.
-Estimating continuous distributions in Bayesian classifiers.
-Proceedings of the 11th International Conference on Uncertainty in Artificial Intelligence, San Francisco, CA, pp. 338-345.
+Estimating continuous distributions in Bayesian classifiers. *Proceedings of the 11th International Conference on Uncertainty in Artificial Intelligence*, San Francisco, CA, pp. 338-345.

 [2]	Andrew McCallum and Kamal Nigam, 1998.
-A comparison of event models for naïve Bayes text classification.
-ICML/AAAI-98 Workshop on Learning for Text Categorization, AAAI, pp. 41-48.
+A comparison of event models for naïve Bayes text classification. *ICML/AAAI-98 Workshop on Learning for Text Categorization*, AAAI Press, pp. 41-48.

 [3]	Vangelis Metsis, Ion Androutsopoulos, and Georgios Paliouras, 2006.
-Spam filtering with naive Bayes – which naive Bayes?
-The 3rd Conference on Email and Anti-Spam.
+Spam filtering with naive Bayes – which naive Bayes? *The 3rd Conference on Email and Anti-Spam*.

 [4]	Harry Zhang, 2004.
-The optimality of naive Bayes.
-Proceedings of the 17th International Florida Artificial Intelligence Research Society Conference, AAAI Press, pp. 562-567.
+The optimality of naive Bayes. *Proceedings of the 17th International Florida Artificial Intelligence Research Society Conference*, AAAI Press, pp. 562-567.

 [5] Shuo Xu, 2016.
-Bayesian Naive Bayes Classifiers to Text Classification Journal of Information Science.
+[Bayesian Naive Bayes Classifiers to Text Classification](http://jis.me.uk/3759/accepted/pdf). *Journal of Information Science*.